JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/Secure Shell.md

 ##### Checking Used Space

-To display your folder structure and space taken by individual  files the `ncdu -x` command is included in every Ultraseedbox slot.
+To display your folder structure and space taken by individual  files the `ncdu -x` command is included in every Ultra.cc slot.
 After a short scan largest items are displayed top and size is in descending order

 ##### Further Info